harry-gibson/pf_covariate_generation/readme.md

 Therefore we are re-implementing the code from scratch based on the content of the published paper and the existing code.
 The existing code can be found in the idl_code subfolder of this repository.

+This version is driven by two input CSV files, found in the data/ directory, which reflect the contents of two of the tables from the paper.
+These define the various "terms", as combinations of a particular covariate, temporal and spatial summary, and mathematical transform; and "variables" which are always the product of two terms.

+All covariates are expected to be in the standard mastergrids folder and filename convention and for a particular "root" folder the appropriate aggregation of the variable will be read automatically.

+The jupyter notebook provides sample code for creating the variable objects from the csv files, and using them to generate and save out the Pf covariates.